What Is Business Interruption Insurance & Do You Need It? — Coronavirus Edition

 - How many employees do you have?

 - How much income will you insure and how much?

 - Does your current location have an updated sprinkler system/is a fire risk?

 - Are you located in an area where you could find another retail space easily?

-If your business is located in an area with a high risk for a natural disaster (known hurricanes, tornados, wildfires) your coverage might need to include entire seasons where you are at risk.
-If your business is easy to move and relocate, doesn’t rely on outside manufacturing, and has a handful of employees, you will need less coverage than a business that can’t easily relocate, will have to wait for their location to reopen to do business, or relies on other local businesses.
+If your business is located in an area with a high risk for a natural disaster (known hurricanes, tornados, wildfires), your coverage might need to include entire seasons where you are at risk.
+If your business is easy to move, doesn’t rely on outside manufacturing, and has a handful of employees, you will need less coverage than a business that can’t easily relocate, will have to wait for their location to reopen to do business, or relies on other local businesses.